How to Make Sure Your Marriage Survives the COVID-19 Quarantine and the Need For a Divorce Attorney

 Marriage is rarely easy and requires spouses to work at it to ensure that the union thrives and survives.
 In the U.S., the average length of a marriage is approximately eight years, which means to remain together for a longer period of time a continual effort is needed.
-The ongoing COVID-19 pandemic has put a strain on many marriages because of heightened stress and complications of the quarantine, which is why it is currently important to take additional steps to ensure your marriage survives.
+The ongoing COVID-19 pandemic has put a strain on many marriages because of heightened stress and complications of the quarantine, which is why it is currently important to take additional steps to ensure your marriage survives and doesn’t need the services of a divorce attorney.

 How the COVID-19 Quarantine Might Cause Issues in a Marriage